 - Stroke-like symptoms

-Some cases of aortic dissection can be treated with medication.
-This usually involves taking drugs to decrease blood pressure and manage pain.
+In some cases, an aortic dissection can be treated with medications that decrease your blood pressure and manage your pain.
 Beta blockers may also be prescribed to alleviate hypertension.

-Endovascular repair, which involves a smaller incision than open surgery, is another option to treat aortic dissection.
-This involves placing a stent graft to close the defect within the lining of the aorta.
-For cases where medication or endovascular repair are not possible, open surgery is often necessary.
-In open surgery, the segment of torn aorta is removed and replaced with a synthetic graft.
+If medications or endovascular repair are not possible, open surgery is often necessary.
+During open surgery, the segment of torn aorta is removed and replaced with a synthetic graft.